scientist-softserv/derivative-rodeo/README.md

 Last, the test suite covers a significant portion of the code; exercising both unit tests and functional tests that can run on a developers machine to help ensure the desired behavior.

 ## Diagrams

+“This ain’t my first rodeo.” (an idiomatic American slang for “I’m prepared for what comes next.”)

 ![Conceptual Diagram](./artifacts/derivative-rodeo.png)